JohnTurnerPGH/quietkit-hexo-site/source/index.md

 ---
 title: Guided Meditation for Beginners (for free) from QuietKit
-titleTag: 'QuietKit: Guided Meditation for Beginners (for free)'
+titleTag: "QuietKit: Guided Meditation for Beginners (for free)"
 date: 2018-08-29 18:52:57
 description: Learn to decrease stress and increase focus with our simple guided meditation for beginners (for free).
 share_cover: /img/main-image-home-temp-001-3.jpg